sjmog/ralyxa/README.md

   # persisting something etc
   # this is plain Ruby, so go wild

-  respond(response_text: "This is what Alexa will say to the user") end
+  respond("This is what Alexa will say to the user") end
 ```